nathanpotolsky/CSCI-2963/lab2.md

 https://github.com/makinj/MeNext - Yes - MIT License https://en.wikipedia.org/wiki/MIT_License

+For an example project, I would want to program a way for people to way part of a video on one device and continue watching on another.
+Say you're watching a movie using a program like VLC media player on your computer, you get about half way through, but you have to stop and do something else.
+With my project idea, you would be able to continue watching where you left off on your phone with, say, the VLC Media Player app.
+The data would need to be stored on the cloud or on a personal media server.
+The app and computer version would have my extension added on and would report/pull the time data to/from the server.
+This is one idea I've had that, as far to my knowledge, does not yet exist.
+The users/customers of the project would be people who watch videos on their computers and phones and would like a way for their time data to be shared across devices.
+The license I would use for this would be the MIT license for the same reasons as listed above for number six.

 ![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png) This work is licensed under a http://creativecommons.org/licenses/by/4.0/ Creative Commons Attribution 4.0 International License.